 On February 24, 2022 Russia invaded Ukraine, causing a major humanitarian crisis.
-As a result, countries around the world, largely led by western nations, have imposed economic sanctions against Russia ("the conflict in Ukraine"), including bans on the import of Russian oil and natural gas by certain countries including Canada and the United States.
-As a result of these sanctions, oil and other commodity prices increased sharply and were volatile throughout March 2022.
+In response, countries around the world, largely led by western nations, have imposed economic sanctions against Russia ("the conflict in Ukraine"), including bans on the import of Russian oil and natural gas by certain countries including Canada and the United States.
+The decline in supply of Russia and Ukraine's key exports of oil, gas, metals, wheat and corn resulted in increased food and fuel prices, adding to the supply chain disruptions and inflationary pressures already created by the COVID-19 pandemic.